Mathnerd314/stroscot/docs/BuildSystem.rst

 Simulation
 ==========

-It's possible for a thunk to be handled in several ways: leave damaged/clean, rebuild, or substitute with one of the applicable versions.
-These also have different costs: leaving things alone is free, substituting costs some amount of network bandwidth time / decompression, while rebuilding's cost is unknown but can be estimated from other builds.
+It's possible for a thunk to be handled in several ways: leave damaged/clean, rebuild, or substitute with a cloud version.
+These also have different costs: leaving things alone is free, substituting costs some amount of network bandwidth time / decompression, while rebuilding costs CPU time that can be estimated from other builds.
 But to figure out the least-cost action overall we need a global view of the build.
-Dmaaged thunks can only be left alone if they are not need during the rest of the build, i.e. no thunk reading the damaged data is rebuilding.
-Substitutions from different sources may be incompatible (e.g. GHC used to produce `randomized symbols names <https://gitlab.haskell.org/ghc/ghc/-/issues/4012>`__), so picking the version is not as simple as first from a list.
+Damaged thunks can only be left alone if they are not needed during the rest of the build, i.e. no rebuilding thunk reads the damaged data.
+Substitutions from different sources may be incompatible (e.g. GHC used to produce `randomized symbols names <https://gitlab.haskell.org/ghc/ghc/-/issues/4012>`__), so picking the version influences the substitutability of other thunks.

 The problem is NP-hard since we can encode 3-SAT in the substitution versions :cite:`coxVersionSAT2016`.
-But of course, it it's that hard, we might as well use a SAT solver.
-In particular we can encode it as an instance of partial weighted MaxSAT.
+Since it's that hard, we use a SAT solver.
+In particular we encode it as an instance of partial weighted MaxSAT.
 First we have a lot of hard constraints:

 * each thunk can be left alone, substituted, or built, and we can only do one: ``t_leave + t_rebuild + t_v1 + ... + t_vn = 1`` (this is a pseudo-Boolean constraint that be easily encoded)
-* compatibility on the read/write values, ``t_vj -> (s_vx or s_vy or ...)``, where t reads a value that s writes and x,y, etc. are the versions that are compatible (this leaves out rebuilding, which could generate identical data)
+* For substitution, compatibility on the read/write values, ``t_vj -> (s_vx or s_vy or ...)``, where t reads a value that s writes and vx,vy, etc. are the versions of s that are compatible with version vj of t.
-* a conservative assumption that rebuilding changes all outputs to new versions, ``s_rebuild -> t_rebuild`` where t reads from what s writes
-* a requirement that rebuilds not use damaged data, ``t_rebuild -> not s_leave``, where s is damaged and t reads from s.
+* For rebuilding, a conservative assumption that all outputs will be changed, ``s_rebuild -> t_rebuild`` where t reads from what s writes, and a requirement that rebuilds not use damaged data, ``t_rebuild -> not s_leave``, where s is damaged and t reads from s.

 Then we have soft constraints for each variable weighted with the cost of using that option.